 Do not forget helmets and gloves.
-The rink is sheltered, but subject to the outdoor temperature.
+The rink is sheltered, but is subject to outdoor temperatures.
 Please wear appropriate clothing for the temperature.
-Gloves are always recommended, light weight gloves for warmer weather are appropriate.
+Gloves are always recommended, lighter weight gloves for warmer weather are appropriate.

 It may be a bit scary at first, but most importantly, Have Fun!

 Get in Touch!

 Please contact us for any further information on any of our skating programs.

 Times and Dates